CoCoSol007/simple-3D-renderer/README.md

 This project was a copy of an old project that I made in 2021 in 2 hours without internet.
 Also I know it is not perfect but if you have any idea please contact me.

-## View calcul mod
+## View calcul mode

-There are 2 type of calcul mod :
+There are 2 type of calcul mode :
 - PYTHAGORE (using pythagorean theorem)
 - THALES (using thales's theorem) (my favorite